2 bedroom cottage for sale

 Santa Catarina well known also for its many fine villas in the area, some antique.

 The sea outside of Porto Cesare further up the coast is probably the most beautiful and fantastic sunsets.

-By air there is a choise of two international airports, served by Ryanair, Easyjet , BA and others, both easily reached; nearby Brindisi in approximately 20-25 minutes and
+By air there is a choice of two international airports, served by Ryanair, Easyjet , BA and others, both easily reached; Bari in the North by car on the motorway in approximately 1 hour 15 minutes and nearby Brindisi in the South in approximately 17 minutes.

 MORE TO SEE IN APULIA:

 Bari being the commercial capital city with 250 000 inhabitants' offers the best shopping, a grand opera house, called the Petruzzelli teatro; a large medical city centre with many museums.
 Just north of Bari lies a little town called Giovinazzo a true gem, right by the sea.
 Further north is Molfetta Outlet, a famous shopping galleria and 20 minutes further is Traini, a sophisticated town with a beautiful half moon bay & marina.
 Continue north to Castel del Monte, which is the mystical castle built by Frederic II in the 14th Century.

 Within a 2,5 hour drive to the North of Bari lies Gargano, the peninsula called the spur of the Italian boot.
 Gargano forms a large nature and wild life Reserve and offers hiking and scenic trips around the peninsula.
 From here there are daily boat trips to the small Tremiti islands.